Markmcl25/Space-First-project/README.md

 Github - Used for storage of my site and for publishing online.
 HTML5 - The core of the site was built with HTML version 5.
-Python - Used python 3 via terminal to preview my site using a local http server.
+Python - Used python 3 via the terminal to preview my site using a local http server.
 CSS - CSS was used to style the website and define fonts and layout.
 Font Awesome - Social Media icons from Font Awesome.
 Google Chrome - The website was built and tested in google Chrome.